eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 - The double-throw problem still exists in Rust: a destructor that fails (because e.g. closing the file handle failed, or closing a socket failed) will simply abort the program.

-## Linear Observers {#obs}

-- linear observers are from linearml
-- they are like a wrapper around a linear type, that can be used to read data from it, but they can't be stored in data structures

 ## Borrowing {#borrow}